JuliaLang/www.julialang.org/jsoc/index.md

 # Julia Seasons of Contributions

 The Julia Seasons of Contributions (JSoC) are the seasonal programs for funding and/or mentoring students and other developers to contribute to the open source ecosystem.
 Below are the current programs that the Julia Language is participating in.
-For any questions, please consult the program administrators at `jsoc@julialang.org`.

 ## Google Summer of Code (GSoC)